vcjdeboer/segment_me_label_free/README.md

 PLEASE NOTE that iterating over the parameter set can take a long time.
 It depends on processor speed and parallization.
-The iteration is parallelized using `furrr:future_map` with default 10 workers.
+The iteration is parallelized using `furrr:future_pmap` with default 10 workers.

 ``` r
 segmented_image <- segment_my_image(filepath, cell_size_target)